germanitxu/ScrapVoleibolIb/README.md

 # Scrapping voleibolib.net

 Small app to scrap the [Illes Balears' volleyball federation website](https://www.voleibolib.net) and download the results of each day and league and download it into `.csv` file.
-I needed this to avoid copy and pasting from the web every single week.
+Also adds events to your calendar for each selected league or team.

 ## Instalation